Yellow journalism: Spanish–American War

-Pulitzer and Hearst are often adduced as a primary cause of the United States' entry into the Spanish–American War due to sensationalist stories or exaggerations of the terrible conditions in Cuba.
-However, the majority of Americans did not live in New York City, and the decision-makers who did live there probably relied more on staid newspapers like the Times, The Sun, or the Post.
+Pulitzer and Hearst in the 1920s and 1930s were blamed as a cause of entry into the Spanish–American War due to sensationalist stories or exaggerations of the terrible conditions in Cuba.
+However, the majority of Americans did not live in New York City, and the decision-makers who did live there relied more on staid newspapers like the Times, The Sun, or the Post.
 James Creelman wrote an anecdote in his memoir that artist Frederic Remington telegrammed Hearst to tell him all was quiet in Cuba and "There will be no war."
 Creelman claimed Hearst responded "Please remain.
 You furnish the pictures and I'll furnish the war."
 Hearst denied the veracity of the story, and no one has found any evidence of the telegrams existing.
 Historian Emily Erickson states:

 Hearst became a war hawk after a rebellion broke out in Cuba in 1895.
 Stories of Cuban virtue and Spanish brutality soon dominated his front page.
 While the accounts were of dubious accuracy, the newspaper readers of the 19th century did not expect, or necessarily want, his stories to be pure nonfiction.
 Historian Michael Robertson has said that "Newspaper reporters and readers of the 1890s were much less concerned with distinguishing among fact-based reporting, opinion and literature."

 Pulitzer, though lacking Hearst's resources, kept the story on his front page.
 The yellow press covered the revolution extensively and often inaccurately, but conditions on Cuba were horrific enough.
 The island was in a terrible economic depression, and Spanish general Valeriano Weyler, sent to crush the rebellion, herded Cuban peasants into concentration camps, leading hundreds of Cubans to their deaths.
 Having clamored for a fight for two years, Hearst took credit for the conflict when it came: A week after the United States declared war on Spain, he ran "How do you like the Journal's war?" on his front page.
 In fact, President William McKinley never read the Journal, nor newspapers like the Tribune and the New York Evening Post.
 Moreover, journalism historians have noted that yellow journalism was largely confined to New York City, and that newspapers in the rest of the country did not follow their lead.
 The Journal and the World were pitched to Democrats in New York City and were not among the top ten sources of news in regional papers; they seldom made headlines outside New York City.
 Piero Gleijeses looked at 41 major newspapers and finds: